 Yes, GIMP is a free open source graphic editor that is similar.
 But it also takes a long time to learn how to use it.

-If you only want to create images for blog posts and articles or a Kindle ebook cover, Canva is a far better option.
+If you only want to create images for blog posts and articles or a Kindle ebook cover, Canva is a much better free option.